myood/godot-ci-android-export/README.md

 ## What is this?

 Docker image and gitlab pipelines configuration for exporting your Godot project to Android.
-Supports debug and release exports.
+- Supports debug and release exports.
+- Supports APK and AAB exports.

 # Sample project available...